M-S8/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a datascience capstone project
+This is my first project of machine learning.
+I began my ML journey on Coursera from May,2020 and this project is the final assignment for IBM DS certification.